SimonCaignart/easysave-console/README.md

 # Introduction

-EasySave Console is a ligthweigth program allowing you to control the main EasySave program over the network, using sockets.
+EasySave Console is a lightweight program allowing you to control the main EasySave program over the network, using sockets.